rhwilr/adonis-bumblebee/README.md

 *Note:* Just like in the transform method, you can also access to the `context` through the second argument.

-*Note:* If you have hyphen or underscore separated properties, you would name the include function in camelCase.
-The conversion is done automatically.
+*Note:* If you want to use snake_case property names, you would still name the include function in camelCase, but list it under `defaultInclude` in snake_case.

 #### Available Include